jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

     apptainer is /opt/apps/tacc-apptainer/1.3.3/bin/apptainer

 **Step 4.
 Download test data**
 First, we will download some test data to run a simple ML task on.
-Clone the examples
+Clone the examples library from the official Pytorch Github repository by running:

 ::

     git clone https://github.com/pytorch/examples.git

 **Step 5.
 Pull a Prebuilt PyTorch Docker Image**

-Instead of creating our own Dockerfile, we can use an official PyTorch image from DockerHub
+Instead of creating our own Dockerfile that is GPU-enabled, we can use an official PyTorch image from `DockerHub`<https://hub.docker.com/>_ to make the process of setting up a container for GPU use easier for us.
+For more detailed instructions on how to build and upload your own Docker image from scratch, see `TACC's official Docker tutorial.`<https://hub.docker.com/>_

 .. note::

-    DockerHub is official cloud-based repository where developers store, share, and distribute Docker images.
-Similar to GitHub but for Docker containers.
+    DockerHub is the official cloud-based repository where developers store, share, and distribute Docker images, similar to Github.

-Run the following command to pull the latest PyTorch image with CUDA support.
+Run the following command to pull the latest PyTorch image from Dockerhub with CUDA support:

 ::

     apptainer pull output.sif docker://pytorch/pytorch:2.5.1-cuda12.4-cudnn9-devel

 This will download the image and convert it into an Apptainer image format (.sif).
 You can replace "output.sif" with whatever you would like to name the file.
-Otherwise it will default to the name of the image.
+Otherwise, it will default to the name of the image as defined on Dockerhub.

 .. note::